 From US-89 in Montpelier Canyon, drive north up Crow Creek Road/FSR-111 for 9.6 miles to reach a junction with [signed] FSR-110 and the Preuss Creek trailhead.
 Crow Creek Road crosses Preuss Creek here.
 Park at this road junction in a large dispersed camping area on the east side of Crow Creek Road.
 The elevation here is 7,040 feet.

-From the road junction, walk S up Crow Creek Road for 0.3 miles to an open, scrub-covered shoulder (with forest on its R/N side) that meets the road.
-This is actually the terminus of the East Ridge.
-Leave the road here and climb W up the steep face/shoulder through thick sagebrush.
+From the road junction, walk south up Crow Creek Road for 0.3 miles to an open, scrub-covered shoulder (with forest on its right/north side) that meets the road.
+This is actually the terminus of the east ridge.
+Leave the road here and climb west up the steep face/shoulder through thick sagebrush.
 Gaps and a few cattle trails will help in your endeavor.
 Higher up, the forest is unavoidable.
 Bushwhack through a section of thick pine forest, accompanied by plenty of blowdown and brush.

-Continue to push W to a minor forested hump.
-The ridge now bends L/NW.
+Continue to push west to a minor forested hump.
+The ridge now bends left/northwest.
 Descend about 30 feet from the ridge bump.
 You can now see the open terrain of the mountain through the trees.
 You just have to get there to get relief from the punishment that you are currently enduring.
-Staying to the L/S of the ridge crest is generally less thick and is easier, more open terrain than the forest proper.
+Staying to the left/south of the ridge crest is generally less thick and is easier, more open terrain than the forest proper.
 Pick up a cattle fence in here to help get you through a short section of thick sagebrush.